Table of Contents

 Non-encapsulated stocks of these bacteria cause infections of the respiratory tract; encapsulated stocks cause systemic infections like sepsis, purulent meningitis, and epiglottitis.
 This polysaccharide capsule inhibits phagocytosis.
 Since during the growth process, the substance of the capsule is released into the surroundings, it can be used for diagnostics.

 The most dangerous capsule type is B as it can cause sepsis and meningitis.
 Also, some stocks of HiB have IgAse, which cleaves IgA-antibodies and thus inhibits the local immune system, e.g., in the respiratory tract.
 The portion of penicillinase-producing stocks also grows.
+As Hib conjugate vaccines are widely used, most infections are now caused by Hia strain.

 Infections with non-encapsulated stocks usually have endogenous origins since roughly 80 % of the population are asymptomatic carriers.
 H. influenzae can primarily be found in the pharyngeal epithelium.